yesodweb/yesod-cookbook/Multi-select-field-populated-from-database-(using-esqueleto).md

-This is an enhanced version of "Multi select field populated from database".
+This is an optimized version of [Multi select field populated from database](Multi select field populated from database), using the new [esqueleto](http://hackage.haskell.org/packages/archive/esqueleto/latest/doc/html/Database-Esqueleto.html) library for Persistent.

 ***